WORST MISTAKE PEOPLE MAKE AT DISABILITY HEARING

-What is the worst mistake people make when they have a disability hearing before an Administrative Law Judge?
+So, what is the worst mistake people make when they have a Social Security hearing before an Administrative Law Judge?
 Believe it or not.

 THEY DON’T SHOW UP!

-You may be shocked to find out that many people, despite ample notice, miss their disability hearing.
+You may be shocked to find out that many people, despite ample notice, miss their Social Security hearing.
 This is a HUGE mistake!
 Don’t let this be you.

-By the time you receive your hearing notice, you will usually have been waiting for your hearing for two years.
+Finally, by the time you receive your hearing notice, you will usually have been waiting for your hearing for two years.
 There is really no excuse to miss the hearing.
-More importantly, if you miss the hearing and the judge dismisses your case, you will have to start all over again with a new application.
+Worse, if you miss the hearing, the judge can dismiss your case.
+Then, you will have to start all over again with a new application.

 If your date late insured has expired and you miss your hearing, then you could lose out on all disability benefits.
-Likewise, if you are eligible to apply again, you will have to wait another two years to get a hearing on your new application.
+Likewise, if you can apply again, then you will have to wait another two years to get a hearing on your new application.
 Additionally, you will lose out on all of the benefits from your first application.

+Also, don’t make the mistake of not bringing a valid form of identification to your hearing.
 You will also need to bring a VALID ID to the hearing office.
-This means a driver’s license, passport, or state ID that has not expired.
-If yours has expired, get a new and valid one prior to the hearing so that you don’t have problems.
+This means a valid drivers license, passport, or state ID that has not expired.
+If yours has expired it is not valid.
+Go get a new, valid one prior to the hearing so that you don’t have problems.

 Most SSA hearings are held in government buildings, like the Federal Building.
 For example, hearing in Salt Lake City are held in the Federal Building downtown.
 In Oakland, the hearings are also held at the Ronald V. Dellums Federal Building.
 This building also houses the IRS, the Veterans Benefits Administration, and the U.S. District Courts.